Academic Misconduct Self-Help Guide

 Can I appeal?

-You can appeal against proven misconduct if you have valid grounds eg:
+Yes.
+You can appeal against a proven misconduct outcome if you have valid grounds, such as:

-• The academic misconduct procedure has not been followed correctly
+• The academic misconduct procedure was not followed correctly

 Advisors from the Union of Students are experienced and trained representatives who can offer you support and guidance if you are being investigated for academic misconduct.
 If you need further advice please make an appointment to see an advisor.